Giorgi Chanturia: Biography

+Death

 On the morning of 3 December 1994, on the eve of the closing of the 7th congress of the National Democratic Party (NDP), Giorgi Chanturia and his wife, one of the leaders of the NDP faction in parliament Irina Sarishvili, were shot by four gunmen in their car.
 Chanturia and his bodyguard died, while Sarishvili was severely wounded.
 The terrorists succeeded in escaping.
 Nobody was arrested on charges of assassination; neither did any group take responsibility for the act of terrorism.
 The Georgian Ministry of the Interior charged senior members of the KGB and the Mkhedrioni with involvement in the assassination of Chanturia and attempted assassination of Shevardnadze; Deputy Security Minister Temur Khachishvili was arrested on 2 September for accusations of the Shevardnadze assassination attempt.
 A warrant was also issues for the arrest of the former Security Minister, Igor Giorgadze.

 The Georgian political world was shocked by the assassination of Chanturia.
 His death escalated calls for resignation of the Cabinet of Ministers.

 Although no open accusations were raised against any political groups, few people doubted the political character of the assassination.
 Observers pointed out the increasing popularity of the late Chanturia and his party, and the fact that recently late NDP chairman had severely criticized several major political figures: the leader of the Mkhedrioni, MP Jaba Ioseliani, Defense Minister Vardiko Nadibaidze and State Security Minister Igor Giorgadze.
 While Ioseliani was accused of running Georgia as a Mafia godfather, two ministers had been mentioned as promoting Russian rather than Georgian national interests.